LumoSQL/archive1-LumoSQL-on-github/doc/participation-guidelines.md

 Adapted from version 3.1 of the
 [Mozilla Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/)
-and released under the [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/3.0/) license.
+and released under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.

 The heart of LumoSQL is people.
 We put people first and do our best to recognize, appreciate and respect the diversity of our global contributors.
 The LumoSQL Project welcomes contributions from everyone who shares our goals and wants to contribute in a healthy and constructive manner within our community.
 As such, we have adopted this code of conduct and require all those who participate to agree and adhere to these Community Participation Guidelines in order to help us create a safe and positive community experience for all.